 Obtaining a Library Card

-- Applicants must fill out a written application form with correct name and address
+- Applicants must fill out a written application form and provide a proof of identification.

 - Children under the age of 14 must have a parent or guardian present to sign their library card application

 - The library will issue one card free of charge.
 Users will be charged a fee of $1.00 for a replacement card